|Lauren Cole Sallan, PhD|

 Ray-finned fishes (Actinopterygii) have dominated aquatic ecosystems since the mid-Paleozoic, come in myriad functional forms, and are widely used in evolutionary and ecological research.
 They also have an excellent fossil record, containing thousands of complete specimens and preserving traits from which function and ecology can be inferred.

 Investigation of these two records has already revealed significant macroevolutionary patterns and processes.
-These include the role of global events and mass extinction in structuring vertebrate ecosystems, the existence of "head-first" and other novel models of adaptive radiation, and the ecological, environmental and even developmental drivers of early and modern biodiversity (see Publications).
+These include the role of global events and mass extinction in structuring vertebrate ecosystems and the ecological, environmental and even developmental drivers of early and modern biodiversity (see Publications).